A Building for North Carolina

 Windows that Open

-- Windows are operable for ventilation and to reduce reliance on central heat/air-conditioning.
+- Office windows are operable for ventilation and to reduce reliance on central heat/air-conditioning.

-- Photovoltaics covering the south-facing roof and generating renewable energy that feeds into a dual metering system.
+- 34 photovoltaic panels cover the south-facing roof and generate renewable energy that feeds into a dual metering system.

 - These panels capture solar energy and generate 20% or more of the power used in the building.